 Because the most important people in your life will depend on it, life insurance is one of the most significant purchases you will ever make.
 Yet, unlike purchasing a home, car, or computer; most people are completely unfamiliar with the critical questions they should ask before choosing a life insurer.
-In fact, most people spend far more time researching for a vacation home than life insurance.
+In fact, most people spend far more time researching for a vacation home.

 At DrDisabilityQuotes.com, we want you to make the most informed decision possible when it comes to this essential part of your financial foundation.
 Choosing a life insurance company is all about the firm’s long-term strength and stability.